hjjunl/Flask_project/README.md

 # Flask_project
+ ## 1.<Whole file employee_management & recommendation>
+  - Whole database create and insert query
+  - app, func file needs
+  - emp_data_ML.xlsx is for prediction
+  - employee_upload.xlsx is for employee upload.
+  - job_planet_all.xlsx is the data from jobplanet
+  ### This file will be better to just run the program!

-### 1. Simple Employee management and analysis web
+### 2. Simple Employee management and analysis web

 (Project was done to know of python based ML web platform)
 - CRUD function